Hull vs Middlesbrough predictions, team news, betting tips, odds and Bet Builder

 Hull vs Middlesbrough betting odds

-Sign up with bet365 to bet on Saturday's big match at Wembley.
+Sign up with bet365 to bet on today's big match at Wembley.
 Here are their latest odds:

 |Market